-"Combines data and studies from the fields of psychology, neuro-development, education, and child development to provide proven learning solutions derived from, and supported by, documented research and cutting-edge research on techniques to enhance a child's home and learning environment."
-The Play and Learning Strategies (PALS) curriculum for home visits is an evidence-based approach for infants and toddlers.
+"Combines data and studies from the fields of psychology, neuro-development, education, and child development to provide proven learning solutions derived from, and supported by, documented research . . . and cutting-edge research on techniques to enhance a child's home and learning environment."
+The Play and Learning Strategies (PALS) curriculum for home visits is an evidence-based approach for coaching caregivers of young children to enhance communicative interactions and supporting behaviors during daily routines